 Engagement.
-We all aspire to wake up before our morning alarm signals the start of our day, excited about the opportunity to go to work and perform a job that we are passionate about for a company who’s mission we believe in.
+We all aspire to wake up before our morning alarm signals the start of our day, excited about the opportunity to go to work and perform a job that we are passionate about for a company whose mission we believe in.

 Unfortunately, for a large majority of us, this is not our reality.
-Hitting the snooze button until the last possible moment, slamming enough caffeine to make it through the morning meetings, and keeping our unread messages above the fold, while managing our boss’ unrealistic expectations is a closer depiction of our weekday.
+Hitting the snooze button until the last possible moment, slamming enough caffeine to make it through the morning meetings, and keeping our unread messages above the fold while managing our boss’ unrealistic expectations is a closer depiction of our weekday.

-This lack of engagement and conviction for the work we spend a majority of the day doing leaves us vulnerable to the latest video trending on YouTube, reviewing the snapshots of those we follow on Instagram, and counting down the hours until we can pour ourselves a glass of Pinot.
+This lack of engagement and conviction for the work we spend the majority of the day doing leaves us vulnerable to the latest video trending on YouTube, reviewing the snapshots of those we follow on Instagram, and counting down the hours until we can pour ourselves a glass of Pinot.

 I’m here to tell you that the power to change this reality lies within you.